Average solar bill

 • Consider installing a solar battery: Solar batteries work by storing the excess solar energy generated by your panels for use at a later time.
 This helps to make you less reliant on the grid, which could help to reduce your electricity bills.
 Be mindful that solar batteries can be a hefty upfront cost, so only install them if you’re sure you’ll eventually earn back what you paid.

 • Maintain your solar panels: This should be made clear by your solar installer, but solar panels require maintenance in order to remain efficient.
-Have a chat to your specialist about how regularly you should be conducting this work.
+Speak with your solar panel specialist about how regularly you should be conducting this work.

-• Be energy smart: The world’s best solar panels will be no use to a household that isn’t energy smart.
-Use energy efficient appliances, keep cooling and heating to a minimum and turn off lights when you leave the room to use up as little solar energy as possible.
+• Be energy smart: Use energy efficient appliances, keep cooling and heating to a minimum and turn off lights when you leave the room to use up as little solar energy as possible.

 How much money do you save with solar panels in Australia?